Is It Rude To Wear Kimono?

 However, my experience wasn’t always positive.

 One day, I came across a photo from the kimono group where, in my eyes, someone wore her kimono in a way that sex workers (Oiran/Yujo) would.
-Back then, I should’ve asked about her intention first.
+Back then, I should’ve asked about her intentions first.
 I believed there were also foreign people who wear kimono in an inappropriate way without meaning to.

 I posted in a group to warn people to be careful about how some kimono fitting can be taken in the wrong way by some Japanese.
 I thought I was being helpful.
 However, I was not expecting some of the responses my post received.